-- Search—Enter a string to find a particular map.
+- Search—Enter text to find a particular map.
 The search function searches the maps displayed in the categories shown, as well as all publicly accessible maps on your portal (ArcGIS Online or ArcGIS Enterprise).
 Your search term is used to filter the maps on your screen as well as one or two additional categories—one titled with your organization's name and another titled ArcGIS Online.
 If you are using an Enterprise portal without the ability to search ArcGIS Online for content, you won't see the ArcGIS Online category.

 - Current map section and card—See details of the open map.
-Select it to return to the map.
+Tap it to return to the map.

-- Map card—Select to open or download the map.
+- Map card—Tap to open or download the map.
 If the download icon is on the card, it needs to be downloaded before it can be used.
-Use the map overflow to see map details.
+Use the map card overflow menu to see map details.

 If you are using the app without signing in, your screen appears slightly different.
-You can use Account to sign in.
-You'll see different sections of maps: Try Explorer and Featured in the Living Atlas.
-The search function will search Try Explorer maps and ArcGIS Online.
+You can use Profile to sign in.
+You'll see different sections of maps: Sample Maps and Featured Maps.
+The search function will search Sample Maps and ArcGIS Online.

 If your account is licensed to use Navigator for ArcGIS, you'll see navigation maps (specific MMPKs) that also work in that app.
 If your account isn't licensed for Navigator, navigation maps won't appear in Explorer.

 The majority of your time will be spent on the map screen interacting with the map.
 Find and view your assets, or mark up the map and share your notes with others.
-Use the Maps browse screen to open a map.
+Use the Maps list to open a map.

-- Back arrow—Go back to the Maps browse screen.
+- Back arrow—Go back to the Maps list.

 - Map title—Display the title of the map.